Allano256/css-html-project/README.md

  # CSS and HTML project

 This is a project covering only HTML and CSS.
 It's created for an agency that represents athletes.

+# Target audience
+This website is dedicated to new and experienced athletes that are intrested in having an agency to manage their career.
+Athletes that are playing at the highest level and want to maintain that level of professionalism for a long time.